DaoCasino/Imaguru-hackathon/README.md

 ### :game_die: Use DAO.Casino SDK to create a game

-For the SDK and documentation navigate to [hackathon page](https://hackathon.dao.casino/)
+For the SDK and documentation navigate [hackathon page](https://hackathon.dao.casino/).

-### :video_game: Integrate the protocol elements to your game
+### :video_game: Integrate the protocol elements into your game

-For instance, add functionality based on elements of our protocol (Signidice, GameChannels) to an existing game.
+For instance, add functionality based on the elements of our protocol (Signidice, GameChannels) to an existing game.

 ### :cat: Create a gambling Chrome extension:

-Develop a browser extension (metamask fork/equivalent) that allows:
+Develop a browser extension (metamask fork/equivalent) that allows to:
- - importing/creating accounts (private keys/ mnemonic);
+ - import/create accounts (private keys/ mnemonic);
- - receiving data from iframe, signing it with private key (without request to a user) and sending the signature back to iframe.
+ - receive data from iframe, sign it with private key (without request to a user) and send the signature back to iframe.
- - validating received data and displaying warnings in case of invalidity; saving data and relevant signatures, implementing  - integration with web3js 1.0
+ - validate the received data and display warnings in case of invalidity; save data and relevant signatures, implement - integration with web3js 1.0

 Optional tasks:
  - Provide a convenient display option for the signed data; implement data request from the game smart-contract;
  - Implement data sending to the game smart contract;